top of page

 Navigating the uncertainties and combinations when obtaining counsel involves many variables.
 Ultimately, it's about finding your own voice in making financial decisions.
 Counsel assists us by offering perspectives to consider, but in the end, you and your spouse must believe in and commit to the strategies and decisions.

-There should be diversity among your financial professionals in terms of expertise, age, and organizational affiliations to ensure checks and balances.
+You should have diversity among your financial professionals in terms of expertise, age, and organizational affiliations to help ensure you have checks and balances.
 Your circle of advisors might include trusted family members and friends who have your best interests at heart and possess sound personal finance management skills.
 However, I use "might" because, for some, there may not be anyone in their immediate circle from whom they should take financial advice.

 Summary